inspec/inspec-vault/README.md

 version          1
 ```

-With that value stored, Inspec will now be able to retrieve the value.
+With that value stored, Chef InSpec will now be able to retrieve the value.

 ## What This Plugin Does

-Whenever profile code like this is encountered:
+With the inspec-vault plugin enabled, Chef InSpec will contact the Vault server whenever an `input()` DSL call appears in profile control code.
+For example, whenever profile code like this is encountered:

 ```ruby
 # In profile "my_profile"